azislhn/dwbi-mmi24/data-visualization/README.md

-# Brazilian E-Commerce Data Mart Builder
+# Brazilian E-Commerce Data Mart

 This project builds a simple **Data Mart** from a Brazilian e-commerce dataset using **DuckDB** and **SQLite**.
 It creates two main data marts (monthly sales and daily operations), stores them in SQLite, and provides views for analytical purposes.